redballoonio/video-plugin/readme.md

 `type="embed/modal/gallery" (default: "embed")`
 Changes which type of video is brought in.
 Embed or modal can be used with or without a video page set up.
 Gallery requires the videos be added by the id attribute.

+`gallery_options="" (default: empty)`
+Only used when the type is set to gallery.
+Adds different carousel control options:
+* "arrows" : adds arrows that sit ontop of the video.
+* "thumbnails" : adds a row of thumnail images below that can be used to select a different video.
+* "indicators" : indicator buttons underneath the video.

+## Shortcode examples

+Youtube video embed with a custom thumbnail and a title:

+`[video id="21" title="show" thumbnail="show"]`

+Youtube video brought in by youtube_id displayed using a modal

+`[video youtube_id="SW3o7rSn-TY" type="modal"]`

+Video gallery using the thumbnail option:

+`[video id="21, 22, 23" type="gallery" gallery_options="thumbnails"]`

 [See the full documentation here](https://docs.google.com/document/d/1fUWAj2Yi6I0uLRp8ZyK2DwVdmiFEc0sY5Kb-TTzi3G4/edit?usp=sharing)

 _This plugin uses modal and gallery js taken from Bootstrap 3._

 # Installation
 1. Upload the `video-base` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in Wordpress
 1. Add the `[video]` shortcode where you want the video to be output

 # Frequently Asked Questions
-## Does this work with other video hosts?
+= Does this work with other video hosts? =

 This plugin is primarily designed to work with youtube videos, but it can work with any iframe content.